robinohs/totp-kt/README.md

 totpGenerator.isCodeValid(secret, Date(), clientCode)
 ```
 #### Method: Validate Code With Tolerance
-The tolerance is a duration that is subtracted from the timestamp the server creates when he generates a code in the isValidWithTolerance merthod.
-All codes generated within this period are matched against the client's token.
-If any of them matches, the code is accepted.
+Compares a generated code to a given code using a counter derived from the current timestamp and a given secret.
+In addition, the method considers a tolerance and also checks the given code against a number of previous tokens
+equal to the tolerance.
+Returns true if the given code matches any of these tokens.
 ```kotlin
 val secret = some_base32_encoded_secret_as_bytearray
 val clientCode = given_client_code